 5.1 Eligibility requirements

 - a Comparability Assessment and been assessed as substantially comparable.
 The process for applying for a Comparability Assessment is detailed in A Guide to Completing the PEP Specialist Stream Comparability Assessment.

-- a Basic Life Support (BLS) course within the twelve months prior to applying for entry into the PEP Specialist Stream.
+- a Basic Life Support (BLS) course within the twelve months prior to commencing on the PEP Specialist Stream.
 The requirements are detailed in the Basic Life Support and Advanced Life Support Guidance Document.